dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 ...
 ```

+The default behavior of performing a call on an address without code is to *succeed* and return empty data.
+So if the call succeeds and is expected to return something, we can avoid checking if there is code at the contract by simply checking that the return data is non-zero length.
+However, be wary that if the call is expected to return nothing, there is no way to distinguish a successful call to a contract vs a call to an EOA, so you may want to manually check that the target address actually contains code in these cases.

 ## Who Really Needs This?

-Remember that these strategies are only necessary when it's important that your contract be able to gracefully recover from a revert.
-Also, your contract may not even care what the contents of the revert data are, but may just want to treat any revert equally.
-Many times, especially for simpler protocols that do not interact with other protocols, not handling the revert and simply allowing the entire transaction to fail is actually the simpler and also perfectly acceptable approach... but not always 😉.

-To illustrate a case where this need might arise, take an example of a protocol that tracks an unrestricted basket of assets owned by an address, where you still want users to be able to perform interactions even if one asset in the basket no longer functions (e.g., an ERC721 token getting burned causing `ownerOf()` to fail).
+Sufficiently complex protocols that build on other protocols and tokens will usually need some kind of error handling in some part of their system (certain ERC20 tokens are notoriously non-compliant).
+But depending on how critically you rely on external contracts and whether those contracts behave reliably, you may not need to be as resilient and it's rare you would need to worry about the contents of the revert data.
+In the majority of cases, simply doing nothing and allowing the revert to bubble up is actually the simpler and also perfectly acceptable approach.

 ## Runnable Example

 The [included example](./PooledExecute.sol) is a contract that will execute an arbitrary call with value (set in the constructor) once enough users have contributed enough ETH via `join()`.
 If the call fails, everyone who contributed can withdraw their contribution via `withdraw()`.
+If we did not recover from a failed call, we would have to rely on some other mechanism to begin the withdrawal phase.

 ## References

-This guide provides an embarrassingly condensed overview of Solidity reverts and error handling.
+This guide provides an embarrassingly condensed overview of Solidity revert and error constructs.
 For the full technical details, visit [the official docs](https://docs.soliditylang.org/en/v0.8.16/control-structures.html#error-handling-assert-require-revert-and-exceptions).